adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter6/jquery.md

 })();
 ```

-The important thing here is that we cannot invoke a client definition until the "DOMContentLoaded" event has fired,
-which ensures that all libraries (including those slower libraries loaded from a CDN) have been loaded and executed.
+We cannot create a client definition until the "DOMContentLoaded" event has fired, which ensures that all libraries (including those slower libraries loaded from a CDN) have been loaded and executed.
 This, in turn, ensures that the `WindowsAzure.MobileServiceClient` object is available.
-The `onBrowserReady()` function
-will be called when this happens:
+The `onBrowserReady()` function will be called when this happens:

 ```javascript
     var client, table;